 - raising wider awareness about ACEs and supporting action across communities

 We are also working to address the social and economic circumstances in which people live.
-Social inequalities, such as poverty or gender inequality, can influence the levels of childhood adversity and people's ability to overcome that experience.
+Social inequalities, such as poverty or gender inequality, can influence the levels of childhood adversity and trauma along with people's ability to overcome that experience.
+We know that Covid-19 is likely to have led to an increase in childhood adversity and trauma - and to an increase in these social inequalities as well.

 Individual experience of adversity